 What’s the process of signing up for Global Entry like?

 The process of signing up for Global Entry can be a bit time consuming.
 You first need to create a Trusted Traveler Programs (TTP) account and fill out an application.
 You’ll have to provide quite a bit of background information, including all the countries you’ve been to in the past five years.
 You can always save the parts of the application you’ve completed, and come back later to finish it.

 Once submitted, your application will be reviewed, and typically within a couple of weeks you’ll be conditionally approved, and will be invited to schedule an interview.
 There are lots of enrollment centers around the country, and nowadays these interviews can even be done virtually.
 At the interview, they’ll just go over the basics of your application, and odds are that it’ll take only a few minutes.

 Global Entry is then valid for five years (or more accurately, your fifth birthday after you apply, meaning ideally you’ll want to apply shortly after your birthday, so you get nearly six years out of it).
 The good news is that you can typically renew Global Entry online without an interview.

 If you travel internationally with any frequency, it’s totally worth getting Global Entry, especially in conjunction with a fee credit that covers the cost.

-The Amex Platinum Card offers cardmembers (including authorized users) a Global Entry or TSA Pre-Check credit once every four years.
-If you take advantage of this, I highly recommend applying for Global Entry over TSA Pre-Check, since that gives you access to both programs.
+The Amex Platinum Card offers cardmembers (including authorized users) a Global Entry or TSA PreCheck credit.
+If you take advantage of this, I highly recommend applying for Global Entry over TSA PreCheck, since that gives you access to both programs.

-If you really want to make your airport experience seamless, also use the annual CLEAR credit of up to $179 on the Amex Platinum, so you can receive an expedited ID check.
+If you want to make your airport experience seamless, use the annual CLEAR credit of up to $189 on the Amex Platinum to receive an expedited ID check.